British Prime Minister Rishi Sunak is betting that calmer economic conditions will help him win re-election. - ExBulletin

 A year and a half later, inflation has returned to near-normal levels, wages are rising, and mortgage rates are expected to begin to fall.
 A general election is due to take place before January 2025, but Sunak's decision to call an early election is widely seen as a gamble that he will be rewarded for steering the British economy into calmer waters.

 Time will tell if that gamble pays off, but early reactions to his rainy speech Wednesday weren't promising.
-Thursday papers carried headlines like Drowned and Out and Sunak became an amusing figure on social media.
+Thursday newspapers ran headlines like Drowned and Out' and Sunak became an amusing figure on social media.

 It doesn't look good for a prime minister to look completely soggy and wet like Rishi Sunak did, said Tim Bale, a politics professor at Queen Mary University of London.